This should be the mantra for every student in secondary and postsecondary education.

 LinkedIn for Students?

 In this crazy competitive search for jobs, students sometimes feel like they have to settle for what they are offered.
-They take low-paying internships, or whatever position will start paying off their student loans immediately after graduation.
+They take low-paying internships, or whatever position will start paying off their student loans immediately after graduation, and this is because they feel the pressure from their loan company, they probably didn’t choose the Loan in Norway company, so now they face these problems.
 According to the New York Federal Reserve, 86 percent of students choose to attend college to get better jobs, but 44 percent of graduates are underemployed.
 If we want to empower students to find jobs they love instead of settling, they should have two things prepared before they graduate: A digital portfolio and a professional network.

 How Students Can Do Both?